evidentlyai/evidently/docs/book/README.md

 Evidently is an open-source Python library for data scientists and ML engineers.

-It helps evaluate, test, and monitor the performance of ML models from validation to production.
+It helps evaluate, test, and monitor data and ML models from validation to production.
 It works with tabular, text data and embeddings.

 # Quick Start

-Quickly check it out (1 min):
+Have only 1 minute?
+Check out this example:
 {% content-ref url="get-started/hello-world.md" %}
 ["Hello world" example](get-started/hello-world.md).
 {% endcontent-ref %}

-Get Started with Reports and Test Suites (15 minutes).
-Run ad hoc checks and test your pipelines:
+New to Evidently?
+This tutorial shows how to run ad hoc data and model checks.
+(15 min).
 {% content-ref url="get-started/tutorial.md" %}
 [Get started tutorial](get-started/tutorial.md).
 {% endcontent-ref %}

-Get Started with ML Monitoring (15 minutes).
-Launch a dashboard to track metrics over time:
+Want a dashboard to track metrics over time?
+(2 min to launch a demo, 15 to complete).
 {% content-ref url="get-started/tutorial-monitoring.md" %}
 [Get started tutorial](get-started/tutorial-monitoring.md).
 {% endcontent-ref %}